 Planting An Early Seed for Mindfulness Technologies

 I published this work in leading academic venues in human-computer interaction in 2012-2013, making it one of the first major projects at this intersection of technology and mindfulness.
-Since then, much more work has been conducted in the space, with almost 150 publications citing this project explicitly.
+Since then, much more work has been conducted in the space, with more than 150 explicit citations of this project in the literature.
 If you're especially interested, you can watch a 20 minute talk outlining the project, read an award-winning design rationale, read validation studies (1) (2), or simply listen to relaxing recordings of the system in-use.